Sisters of St Joseph of the Sacred Heart: 1866: Founding

 Fr Julian Tenison Woods had been very concerned about the lack of education, particularly Catholic education, in South Australia.
 In 1866, he invited MacKillop and her sisters Annie and Lexie to come to Penola and open a Catholic school.
 Woods was appointed Director of Catholic education for South Australia and became the founder, along with MacKillop, of a school they opened in a stable there.
 After renovations by their brother, the MacKillops started teaching more than 50 children.
 At this time MacKillop made a declaration of her dedication to God and began wearing black.

-In 1867 MacKillop became the first member and superior general of the newly formed religious congregation of the Sisters of St Joseph of the Sacred Heart, and moved to a new convent in Grote Street, Adelaide.
-In the same year, at age 25, she adopted the religious name "Sister Mary of the Cross".
+In 1867, MacKillop became the first member and superior general (SG) of the newly formed religious congregation of the Sisters of St Joseph of the Sacred Heart, and moved to a new convent in Grote Street, Adelaide.
+In the same year, at age 25, she adopted the religious name 'Sister Mary of the Cross'.
 In Adelaide they founded a new school at the request of the bishop, Laurence Bonaventure Sheil, OFM.
-Dedicated to the "Catholic education of poor children," it was the first religious institute to be founded by an Australian.
+Dedicated to the "Catholic education of poor children", it was the first religious institute to be founded by an Australian.
 The Rule of Life developed by Woods and MacKillop for the convent emphasised poverty, a dependence on divine providence, no ownership of personal belongings and faith that God would provide, and willingness to go where needed.
-The Rule were approved by Sheil.
+The Rule was approved by Sheil.
 Near the end of 1867, ten other women had joined the Josephites, who had adopted a plain brown religious habit.
-In consequence, the Josephite sisters became colloquially known as the "Brown Joeys".
+In consequence, the Josephite sisters became colloquially known as the 'Brown Joeys'.